Psychiatry Residency Mentorship

 - Residents are an integral part of leading interview seminars, didactic experiences and having the students shadow them to gain further knowledge.

-Questions about this program can be directed to Marissa Flaherty, MD, Director of Medical Student Education for the Department of Psychiatry.
+Questions about this program can be directed to Ann Hackman, MD, Division Director for Community Psychiatry.

 The residents at University of Maryland/Sheppard Pratt Psychiatry residency program know the value in being involved in the community around them.